Exploring the Conflicts Involved With Ability Grouping

 Shermis, S. S. (1994).
 Talent development in social, historical, and philosophical perspectives.
 In J. B. Hansen & S. M. Hoover (Eds.), Talent development theories and practice (pp. 5-24).
 Dubuque, IA: Kendall Hunt.

 Sykes, C. J. (1995).
 Dumbing down our kids: Why American children feel good about themselves but can’t read, write, or add.
-New York, NY: St. Martin’s Press.
+New York, St. Martin’s Press.

 Back to Newsletter Articles Page